Chilean Civil War of 1891: Lo Cañas massacre

 At the beginning of August the disembarking of the Congressional Army was expected, and both sides were preparing for the coming battles.
 The Presidential Army had four divisions; Santiago, Valparaiso, Concepcion and Coquimbo, and President Balmaceda had ordered his generals to not engage the enemy unless they had a combined force of al least 14,000 men.
-But these four division were scattered across the country, with only the Santiago and Valparaiso divisions near each other, the Concepcion division was 311 miles from the capital and the Coquimbo division 287 miles.
+But these four divisions were scattered across the country, with only the Santiago and Valparaiso divisions near each other, the Concepcion division was 311 miles from the capital and the Coquimbo division 287 miles.
 As the Junta had only 9,000 men ready for battle they took precautions to prevent the Presidential Army from concentrating its forces.

 On 16 August the Revolutionary Committee of Santiago received instructions from the Junta to perform sabotage operations, destroying railroads, bridges and the telegraph.
 Two days later, a group of 84 young men met at the Lo Cañas Estate, property of Carlos Walker Martinez, a former Senator, member of the Revolutionary Committee and brother of Joaquin Walker Martinez, a member of the Junta.
 This group was armed with rifles and dynamite to destroy a bridge over the Maipo river to prevent the Concepcion Division from advancing north.
 They were discovered by a patrol and ambushed by a force of 90 cavalry and 40 infantry men.
 Few of the revolutionaries died in the ambush, the rest either surrendered, expecting to be taken as POW's, or tried to escape but were captured by the cavalry.
 Commander Alejo San Martin ordered his men to torture and interrogate the prisoners and later he organized a court martial and decided to execute all of the men his troops had captured, later he burned the bodies.

 This massacre had an important effect on the Chilean people, gaining more support for the Junta and making so that those loyal to the President started to waver on their convictions.